syns-platform/contracts/README.md

 * [SynsDonation](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylDonation.sol) - allows users to make donations to other users using any type of cryptocurrency.
 All transactions are transparently recorded on the blockchain for full transparency.

-* [SynsMarketPlace](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylMarketplace.sol) - combination of various safe, gas-optimizing, and well-tested features from the [Thirdweb Marketplace](https://github.com/thirdweb-dev/contracts/blob/main/contracts/marketplace/Marketplace.sol) and a range of complex custom logic developed by SYNS. `SwylMarketplace` is able to:
+* [SynsMarketPlace](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylMarketplace.sol) - combination of various safe, gas-optimizing, and well-tested features from the [Thirdweb Marketplace](https://github.com/thirdweb-dev/contracts/blob/main/contracts/marketplace/Marketplace.sol) and a range of complex custom logic developed by SYNS. `SynsMarketplace` is able to:

   - Enable token owners to create, update, and cancel NFT listings for sale on the blockchain